brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 ## Houston, the limit has landed

 On October 1, 2019, Netlify's free tier started having a monthly limit of 300 build minutes.
 While it was understandable that there would have to be a limit of this nature, and 300 minutes seemed a lot for many users of the free tier, some folks [didn't take it well](https://www.reddit.com/r/webdev/comments/dc7lx0/netlify_starts_charging_for_build_minutes/).
-It didn't help that Netlify announced this to free-tier customers via an email with the subject line, "Introducing the Builds Tab in the Netlify dashboard," which buried the lede---the new limit---several paragraphs down.
+It didn't help that Netlify announced this to free-tier customers via an email with the subject line, "Introducing the Builds Tab in the Netlify dashboard," which buried the lede --- the new limit --- several paragraphs down.

 It's important to understand that a build isn't simply what *you* are uploading to the remote box.
 In order to make sure the build is "clean," so to speak, each build *reinstalls* everything you've got in your setup.
 For example, in this site's case, that means installing [Node.js](https://nodejs.org), Eleventy, and all the [npm](https://npmjs.com) plugins that my repo's `package.json` "knows" should be there.
 Again: that's on *every build*.
 Only *then* do your actual website files come into play.